jose-dom/Space-Invaders/README.md

 # Space-Invaders
 Space Invaders game written in python

-Basic functionality
+* Application ultizes turtle python library

+* Application allows users to play a simple version of space invaders

-Open game in python launcher
+[To run open game in python launcher]